We recommend this reading list as a starting point:

 We print the facial part in TPU filament (double wand to make sure you have no leakage) and the disposable cassette in PET filled with the filter material available.
 Make sure you adjust the size according the breathability of the material you use for filters.
 Here you can find our files.

-Because this is a worldwide crisis, all the material is used to at first safe people in the country of production.
-Besides, most of the certified medical textile for masks has run out or is being sold for excessive prices.
-A surgical masks consists of 3 layers of (spunbond – meltblown – spunbond) material.
-The meltblown technique, using PP for example is very specialised and hard to find in local production in our west EU countries.
-Products made out of Meltblown textile are familiar in our households, but they lack the certification we need.
+Because this is a worldwide crisis, all materials are used to save people in the country of production first.
+Besides, most certified medical textile for masks has either run out or is being sold at excessive prices.
+A surgical masks consists of 3 layers of material (spunbond – meltblown – spunbond).
+The meltblown technique, using PP for example is very specialised and hard to find in local production in western EU countries.
+Products made out of meltblown textile are familiar in our households, but they lack the certification we need.
 So we need to start from scratch in producing local material.
 Ideally this can be done in existing industrial environments that can easily change their production line.
-But it will take months to lounge a production.
-Our search goes towards other applications of comparable material in the hope we can find a (combination of) existing material and techniques to require our needs.
+But it will take months to launch production.
+Our search goes towards other applications of comparable material in the hope we can find (a combination of) existing material and techniques that fit our needs.

 This procedure takes about 500 seconds to perform.